Sharon Osbourne Rips Les Moonves, Says ‘You Could Smell Him Coming’ At CBS

 Osbourne, who has been married to Black Sabbath frontman Ozzy Osbourne since 1982, also made it clear that she has never had a physical attraction to Les Moonves.
 She also ripped Moonves’ alleged bad breath.

 “I think he had bad breath, if I remember.
 Oh, yeah.
 You could smell him coming.
 I think he had a bit of gingivitis, if I remember.
 I’m like, ‘Did you suck fish for breakfast?’
 It’s like what the f**k did you clean your teeth with this morning?
-Shi*t?”
+Sh**?”

-Sharon Osbourne went on to say some very NSFW things about Les Moonves, which you can hear in the video below.
+Sharon Osbourne went on to say some very not-safe-for-work things about Les Moonves, which you can hear in the interview, courtesy of YouTube.

-Sharon Osbourne’s comments about Les Moonves come after she previously stated that it would have awkward for Julie Chen to return to her seat at The Talk table after her husband was hit with more than a dozen allegations of sexual misconduct via a scathing New Yorker exposé written by Ronan Farrow.
+Sharon Osbourne’s comments about Les Moonves come after she previously stated that it would have been awkward for Julie Chen to return to her seat at The Talk table after her husband was hit with more than a dozen allegations of sexual misconduct.
+The charges were levied in a scathing New Yorker exposé written by Ronan Farrow.

-During the first live episode of The Talk on the day after Moonves exit from the network was announced, Sharon Osbourne said the ousted CBS exec “clearly has a problem.”
+During the first live episode of The Talk on the day after Moonves’ exit from the network was announced, Sharon Osbourne said that the ousted CBS exec “clearly has a problem.”
 She also acknowledged that it was “very embarrassing and upsetting” to have to talk about her co-star Julie Chen’s husband on the air.

 The Talk airs weekdays on CBS.